 An Gàrradh means more than ‘the garden’.
 It means hand-built stone walls, lifted from the croft to provide shelter.
-Taigh Chearsabhagh Museum and Arts Centre’s garden on North Uist will respond to the unique ecology of the island, from stone to wildflowers to shell-filled benches.
+Taigh Chearsabhagh Museum and Arts Centre’s garden on North Uist responds to the unique ecology of the island, from stone to wildflowers to shell-filled benches.
 Taigh Chearsabhagh is interested in plants that grow with the climate of North Uist, that love the salty, sandy soil, the force 12 winds and mild winters.
-This garden will respond to the history of that land, that has a future there.
+This garden responds to the history of the land, that has a future there.

-An Gàrradh will nourish more than plants; it’s for people too.
-Nestled behind Trianaid Care Home, the garden space will be fully accessible for residents, staff, and neighbours alike.
-With wheelchair passing places and plenty of seating, An Gàrradh will be a safe and restorative sanctuary as it connects with the landscape beyond.
+An Gàrradh nourishes more than plants; it’s for people too.
+Nestled behind Trianaid Care Home, the garden space is fully accessible for residents, staff, and neighbours alike.
+With wheelchair passing places and plenty of seating, An Gàrradh is a safe and restorative sanctuary as it connects with the landscape beyond.
 A place for sensory fulfilment, collaboration, and creativity.
-Anyone can get involved, to help the garden grow healthy and beautiful.
-Taigh Chearsabhagh can’t wait to cuir fàilte oirbh, to give you their welcome.
+Anyone can get involved, to keep the garden growing, healthy and beautiful.
+Taigh Chearsabhagh a' cuir fàilte oirbh, welcomes you.

 Dates / Locations

 28 Apr - 11 Sep 2022 Unexpected Garden: An Gàrradh

 Isle of North Uist,

 - Sorcha Monk

 Coming Soon: Soundwalks by Duncan McLeod

 Launching in September, the Soundwalks will combine original compositions with archival recordings, narrated soundbites, and field recordings captured on Uist throughout Duncan's 6-month residency.
 Listening on headphones, the soundwalks will be freely accessible using the geolocative audio app SOUNDwalker.

 Musician in Residence for An Gàrradh, shares a taste of music sprung from the garden!